FortyEightA/WMGInvent/README.md

 This project is a Flask-based web application of the initial implementation of the WMGInvent Fleet Management System, including fleet managment features, user authentication and searching, as well as a data report.

+The code is also available on github under the link here: https://github.com/FortyEightA/WMGInvent
 ## Features

 - Fleet managment